ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 Verilog of CPU0
 ------------------

 Verilog language is an IEEE standard in IC design.
-There are a lot of book and documents for this language.
+There are a lot of books and documents for this language.
 Web site [#]_ has a pdf [#]_ in this.
 Example code lbdex/cpu0_verilog/cpu0.v is the cpu0 design in Verilog.
 In Appendix A, we have downloaded and installed Icarus Verilog tool both on iMac and Linux.
-The cpu0.v and cpu0Is.v is a simple design with only few hundreds lines of code.
+The cpu0.v and cpu0Is.v are simple design with only few hundreds lines of code totally.
 Alough it has not the pipeline features, we can assume the cpu0 backend code run on the pipeline machine because the pipeline version
 use the same machine instructions.
-Verilog is C like language in syntex and this book is a compiler book, so we list the cpu0.v as well as the building command directly as below.
-We expect readers can understand the Verilog code just with a little patient and no need further explanation.
+Verilog is a C like language in syntex and this book is a compiler book, so we list the cpu0.v as well as the building command directly as below.
+We expect readers can understand the Verilog code just with a little patient and no further explanation needed.
 According computer architecture, there are two type of I/O.
 One is memory mapped I/O, the other is instruction I/O.
 Cpu0 use memory mapped I/O where memory address 0x80000 as the output port.
 When meet the instruction **"st $ra, cx($rb)"**, where cx($rb) is